Spb2005/Thrustmaster-T248-reverse-engineering/README.md

 I contacted Taras for assistance with identifying the communication protocol (SPI, UART, etc.), and he provided some guidance.
 However, that was during the early stages of the reverse engineering process, and I have not followed up since.

 Maybe someone can help me reverse engineer the protocoll or has another idea.

+Most things will probably be similar in the t124 wheel